 - 9. Appendix C Normative reference documents - 10.
 Appendix D Example of Equipment List (Blank)

 SAMPLE ACCESS CONTROL SOW

 1 Scope of Work.

-This is a contract to provide procurement and services to design, install, configure to site specific parameters an Enterprise Physical Access Control System, E- PACS, at the following locations(s):
+This is a contract to provide procurement and services to design, install, and configure to sitespecific parameters an Enterprise Physical Access Control System, E-PACS, at the following location(s):